What Is Freelancing? (And How To Get Freelance Work)

 And… that's it!
 That's enough to get you started.
 If you can use a computer, are a hearing person, and you can type, you can get started freelancing as a transcriptionist.

-If you can use a computer, and have excellent organizational skills, you can be a freelance virtual assistant doing admin tasks like email management and data entry.
+Also – if you can use a computer, and have excellent organizational skills, you can be a freelance virtual assistant.
+Freelance VA's do admin tasks like email management and data entry.

 The more skilled you are, the more possibilities open up for you in the world of freelancing.
 However, you don't have to be a highly-skilled or even college educated person to get started as a freelancer!
 Freelancing requires no degrees or certifications to get started – unless you're choosing a niche that requires it.